Thursday, September 26, 2024

 https://healthmatters.nyp.org/how-does-handwashing-with-soap-kill-the-coronavirus/

-1. We will try and keep the CSA area relatively uncrowded
+1. Will try and keep the CSA area relatively uncrowded if any future outbreaks of any infectious diseases occur

 2. Enter near the Box Office entrance, and exit thru the door that leads out to the Cinema garden and upper parking lot stairs